necolas/issue-guidelines/README.md

   feature_ or _change_ would be accepted in a project before you begin development work on it.

-These are some things that don't below in the issue tracker:
+These are some things that don't belong in the issue tracker:

 + **Please avoid personal support requests.** I'm just one person and I cannot provide personal support for implementation issues.
 The best place for help is